- Ubiquity is the state of being very widespread or seeming to be everywhere at once.

 When a new popular book seems to be discussed absolutely everywhere and by absolutely everyone, this is an example of ubiquity.

-Origin: Fr ubiquité < L ubique, everywhere < ubi, where + -que, any, akin to qui: see who
+Origin: French ubiquité ; from Classical Latin ubique, everywhere ; from ubi, where plush -que, any, akin to qui: see who

 ubiquity definition by American Heritage Dictionary

 Origin: New Latin ubīquitās, from Latin ubīque, everywhere : ubī, where; see kwo- in Indo-European roots + -que, and, generalizing particle; see kwe in Indo-European roots.